Chairman of the BoardOffice Phone: 713-952-7000

-Honors include: Inducted into the Texas Business Hall of Fame, Receiving the Lifetime Achievement Award from the Houston Business Journal and Awarded an Honorary Doctor’s degree from the University of Houston, where he was a BBA grad in 1949.
+Welcome Wilson Sr’s Honors include: Induction into the Texas Business Hall of Fame, Receiving the Lifetime Achievement Award from the Houston Business Journal and Award of an honorary doctoral degree from the University of Houston, where he received his Bachelor of Business Administration Degree in 1949.

-Of note, he received the University of Houston Distinguished Alumnus Award in 1970, the UH Bauer College of Business Distinguished Alumni Award in 1996 and the Distinguished Alumni Award from the University of Texas – Rio Grande Valley in 2018.
+Of note, Mr. Wilson received the University of Houston (UH) Distinguished Alumnus Award in 1970, the UH Bauer College of Business Distinguished Alumni Award in 1996 and the Distinguished Alumni Award from the University of Texas – Rio Grande Valley in 2018.

-In the past, he was Chairman of the Board of two Houston banks, was Chairman of an American Stock Exchange company and owned 10% of the Houston Astros baseball team and was on the Board of Directors.
-In March 2019, he celebrated his 91st birthday.
+In the past, Welcome Wilson Sr. was Chairman of the Board of two Houston banks, was Chairman of an American Stock Exchange company.
+He previously and owned 10% of the Houston Astros baseball team and was on the Board of Directors.
+In March 2019, Mr. Wilson celebrated his 92nd birthday.

-He was a long-time Chairman of the Board of Regents of the University of Houston, Chairman of its Drive to Tier One Status and is now Chairman of its Political Action Committee.
-He is a Director Emeritus of the Greater Houston Partnership, having served a long time as its Higher Education Committee Chairman.
+Welcome Wilson Sr. was a long-time Chairman of the Board of Regents of the University of Houston, Chairman of its Drive to Tier One Status, and he is now Chairman of its Political Action Committee.
+Mr. Wilson is a Director Emeritus of the Greater Houston Partnership, having served a long time as its Higher Education Committee Chairman.

-In the 50s and 60s, he served in the Executive Office of the President under Presidents Dwight Eisenhower and John F. Kennedy (Civil Service rank of GS-17).
+In the 50s and 60s, Mr. Wilson served in the Executive Office of the President under Presidents Dwight Eisenhower and John F. Kennedy (Civil Service rank of GS-17).
 He witnessed the Atom Bomb test in Nevada and the Hydrogen Bomb test at Bikini Atoll in the Pacific.

-He was invited and spoke to a joint session of the New Mexico Legislature.
+Welcome Wilson Sr. was invited and spoke to a joint session of the New Mexico Legislature.
 He was appointed Special Ambassador to Nicaragua by President Lyndon Johnson.
-After World War II, he served for two years as a Naval Officer in Japan, having graduated first in his class in officer’s school.
+After World War II, Mr. Wilson served for two years as a Naval Officer in Japan, having graduated first in his class in officer’s school.